Doodle Jump for Kinect Review

 Doodle Jump for Kinect 4.5

-Instead of having to hop or squat every time your cute little doodle creature wanted to jump — the character will continuously jump throughout the game — you’ll be sidestepping to the left and the right manipulating where the character will land.
-Stages consist of hopping your way across various floating platforms, some which will crumble after being bounced on, until your reach the end.
-The early stages are fairly simplistic, but once the game begins to adding different gameplay elements, the controls start to become convoluted and a chore to manage.
+Instead of having to hop or squat every time your cute little doodle creature wanted to jump — the character will continuously jump throughout the game — you'll be sidestepping to the left and the right, manipulating where the character will land.
+Stages consist of hopping your way across various floating platforms, some of which will crumble after being bounced on, until you reach the end.
+The early stages are fairly simplistic, but once the game begins to add different gameplay elements, the controls start to become convoluted and a chore to manage.

 Simply Put

 Doodle Jump for Kinect is not the same simplistic game it was on mobile devices.
-Playing with the Kinect does add some freshness to the title, but at the cost of performing too many motion at a single time.
-If the game included a traditional control method, the game would still be as enjoyable.
-At a $5 price point are the new stages, enemies and bosses enough to warrant the price tag?
+Playing with the Kinect does add some freshness to the title, but at the cost of performing too many motions at a single time.
+If the game included a traditional control method, it would still be as enjoyable.
+At a $5 price point, are the new stages, enemies, and bosses enough to warrant the price tag?

 More Reviews on SelectButton